 Courses can be sold for anywhere between $30-40 or several hundred dollars depending on the length of the course.
 It also depends on the type of content you are creating and what people think it’s worth.
 Just because you think your course is worth $500 doesn’t mean people will pay that much.

 Finally, some people will make money blogging by building a service-based business.
-This is what I did and how I currently earn 99% of my monthly income.
+This is what I did and how I currently earn five figures per month!

 I started blogging to tell my own story.
-Once people started noticing my website, I was able to leverage it into a freelance writing and Virtual Assistant business.
-I talk more in-depth about how to do this in my free e-book.
+Once people started noticing my website, I was able to leverage it into a freelance writing and virtual assistant business.
+I talk more in-depth about how to do this in my Resource Center.

 As you can see, there are several different ways to make money blogging.
 Every blogger uses a different mix of these to make money blogging, but they all use these same four general ways.
 Take a peek at their income reports (you can find mine here), you’ll start to notice this yourself.